pwa-builder/PWABuilder/docs/builder/store-promotion.md

 4. Click `Check Now`.

 5. Your PWA will be evaluated to see if it qualifies, if passes all tests, you can continue.
-Otherwise, update your PWA to match the requirements or try a different URL.
+Otherwise, you will need to update your PWA to match the requirements.
 If you see three green check marks at the top right, your PWA is good to go!

 6. Click `Sign in with a Microsoft Account to Continue`.